mirmousaviii/Lingomesh/src/README.md

-# German Dashboard - Project Structure
+# Project Structure

-This document describes the improved project structure and organization of the German Dashboard application.
+This document describes the improved project structure and organization of the LingoMesh application.

 ## Directory Structure